mcneel/help-docs/_en/flamingo/5/help/environment-tab.md

 ### [Environment Name](#panel_map) ![images/callout_6.svg](images/callout_6.svg)
 {: #name}
 This is the name of the environment.
-The environment name is also saved as the file name when exporting the environment to the library. note: - environments are stored in the Rhino model, unique environments can have the same name in different Rhino models.
+The environment name is also saved as the file name when exporting the environment to the library. **Note:** Environments are stored in the Rhino model, unique environments can have the same name in different Rhino models.

 ### [Environment Panels](l#panel_map) ![images/callout_7.svg](images/callout_7.svg)
 {: #panels}